-The values that must be exchanged between the HDCP Transmitter and the HDCP Receiver are communicated over the I2C serial interface of the HDCP-protected Interface.
-The HDCP Receiver must present a logical device on the I2C bus for each link that it supports.
-The eight-bit I2C device address (including the read/write bit, "x") is 0111010x binary, or 0x74 in the usual hexadecimal representation of I2C device addresses where the read/write bit is set to zero.
-Table 2.7 specifies the address space for this device, which acts only as slave on the I2C bus.
+The values that must be exchanged between the HDCP Transmitter and the HDCP Receiver are communicated over the I^2C serial interface of the HDCP-protected Interface.
+The HDCP Receiver must present a logical device on the I^2C bus for each link that it supports.
+The eight-bit I^2C device address (including the read/write bit, "x") is 0111010x binary, or 0x74 in the usual hexadecimal representation of I^2C device addresses where the read/write bit is set to zero.
+Table 2.7 specifies the address space for this device, which acts only as slave on the I^2C bus.
 No equivalent interface to HDCP Transmitters is specified.
-Multi-byte values are stored in little-endian format.
+The multi-byte value at offset address 0x70 (RxStatus) must be stored in little-endian format.
+Multi-byte values that are passed through the 1-byte Read_Message (at offset address 0x80) and Write_Message (at offset address 0x60) addresses, as part of the authentication protocol messages (Section 4), must be transferred in big-endian format.
+For example, the values r{tx} and TxCaps sent as part of the AKE_Init message, the values certrx, r{rx} and RxCaps sent as part of the AKE_Send_Cert message, the value E{kpub} k_m sent as part of the AKE_No_Stored_km message are all sent in big-endian order.